 - Cons: Doesn’t drain quite well.

-Short for Lightweight Expanded Clay Aggregate, L.E.C.A is another good medium for hydroponics gardening due to its porosity and light weight attributes.
+Short for Lightweight Expanded Clay Aggregate, L.E.C.A is another good soilless media for hydroponics gardening due to its porosity and light weight attributes.

 L.E.C.A is produced by applying extreme high temperatures to clay and continuing the application of heat until a puffing sensation similar to popcorn occurs.
-With balls having a size of about ¼ inch across each, a very coarse growing medium is produced.
+With balls having a size of about ¼ inch across each, it is a very coarse soilless medium.

-- Pros: They have supreme drainage capabilities; stays put; holds a lot of moisture despite being light; can be reused many times after sterilizing.
+- Pros: They have supreme drainage capabilities; stays put; holds a lot of moisture despite being light; you can re-use it many times after sterilizing.